AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    </div>
    ```

-   The **edit** markup for the Poster Component is seen directly above.
+   The **edit** markup for the Poster component is seen directly above.
 The HTL script overrides `/libs/screens/core/components/content/image/edit.html`.
 The markup is similar to the `production.html` markup and displays the title and description on top of the image.

    The `aem-Screens-editWrapper`is added so that the component is not rendered full-screen in the editor.
 The `data-emptytext` attribute ensures that a placeholder is displayed when no image or content has been populated.